DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 but for that we need at least some clues...
 Rinne, can you read human books?"

 "Yep.
-If Kay is going to read aloud, I can read too"
+If Kai is going to read aloud, I can read too"

 "I don't feel you can call it 'reading' per se, but oh well it is fine."